How to Replace a Circuit Breaker: A Professional’s Guide

 Main Panels vs. Subpanels

-A main electrical 200 amp panel (like a Square D 200 amp panel) is where the service entrance conductors terminate.
+A main electrical 200 amp panel is where the service entrance conductors terminate.
 A sub panel (or subpanel) is a smaller panel fed from the main.
-When performing work in a 100 amp sub panel, 60 amp sub panel, or 50 amp sub panel, remember that grounds and neutrals must be separated.
+When performing work in a 100 amp sub panel, 60 amp sub panel, or 50 amp sub panel, remember that grounds and neutrals must be separated in subpanels: the neutral bus must be isolated from the equipment grounding bus and the panel enclosure unless the panel is the service disconnecting means and the main bonding jumper is present.
 Referencing a sub panel wiring diagram is crucial for correct sub panel wiring.
 You may also encounter an outdoor sub panel for sheds or pools, or specific disconnects like an air conditioner disconnect (also called a disconnect for ac unit or ac disconnect box).

 Obsolete and Problematic Panels